timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

   }
 }
 ```
-Alright, here things got a bit tricky.
-We still operate on a string representation of a video game, but instead of splitting it into mupltiple strings we create `Span<char>` out of it.
+All right, things got a bit tricky here.
+We still operate on a string representation of a video game, but instead of splitting it into multiple strings we create a `Span<char>` out of it.
 After that we move from one pipe to another until the end creating a slice (that is, a part of the span) each time we move.
 Since we know the string format, we can rely on slice positions.
-Yes, it might look a bit clunky, but we [don't have](https://github.com/dotnet/corefx/issues/26528) something like `Split()` method on `Span<T>` as of now, so, we have to do it manually.
+Yes, it might look a bit clunky, but we [don't have](https://github.com/dotnet/corefx/issues/26528) something like `Split()` method on `Span<T>` as of now, so we have to do it manually.

 Another thing worth mentioning: we make `Parse(ReadOnlySpan<char> span)` public and static because we will need it a bit later.